mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 - /dev/nvmap resource type "Device"
 - /dev/video0 or /dev/video1 if you use USB camera

-- Setupt Greengrass role: go to "Settings" menu on left menu items, this will open Greengrass settings.
-Check top part that says "Group role", select Greengrass serice role.
+- Setup Greengrass role: go to "Settings" menu on left menu items, this will open Greengrass settings.
+Check top part that says "Group role", select Greengrass service role.
 Go to AWS IAM console, go to roles, select the greengrass role and add "AmazonS3fullAccess", "CloudWatchFullAccess" and "AWSGreengrassResourceAccessRolePolicy" .. per screenshot below
 ![](greengrassrole.png)
 - Setup Greengrass logs
-Under "Settings", scroll donwn, you will see option to setup log level.
+Under "Settings", scroll down, you will see option to setup log level.
 Setup Greengrass and lambda logs to info-level logs per screenshot below
 ![](logging.png)

 #### 3.5 Deploy machine learning at edge on NVIDIA Jetson Nano
 - Go back to AWS IoT Greengrass console
-- We will need to send messages from NVIDIA Jetson to cloud. so we need to setup message subscription per screenshot below.
+- We will need to send messages from NVIDIA Jetson to cloud. so, we need to setup message subscription per screenshot below.
-Choose "subscrption" menu from left menu items, choose "source" as your lambda fundction and destination as "IoT Cloud", topic as one in the lambda code i.e. "dino-detect".
+Choose "subscription" menu from left menu items, choose "source" as your lambda function and destination as "IoT Cloud", topic as one in the lambda code i.e. "dino-detect".
 This will route messages from lambda to IoT Cloud i.e. AWS IoT.
 ![](subscription.png)
 - Now we are ready to deploy model, lambda and configuration.
-- From Actions menu on top righ side, select "Deploy"
+- From Actions menu on top right side, select "Deploy"
-- This will take few minus to download and deploy model
+- This will take few minutes to download and deploy model
 ![](deploy.png)

 #### 3.6 Check inference